 Mishima was among those considered for the Nobel Prize for Literature three times.
-His spectacular death, which was in line with his life and his thinking, drew even more international attention to his work, which had been translated into many languages.
-His work had not been very popular in Japan but seemed to have been rediscovered through the intense Western interest.
+His spectacular death, which was in line with his life and thinking, drew even more international attention to his work, which had been translated into many languages.
+His work had not been prevalent in Japan but seemed to have been rediscovered through the intense Western interest.
 Almost all of Mishima’s novels and stories have been adapted for the screen, some by prestigious directors, such as Ichikawa Kon (市川崑, 1915-2008) and Fukusaku Kinji (深作欣二, 1930-2003).

 - Nussbaum, Louis-Frédéric, Japan Encyclopedia, Harvard University Press 2005